Cesare Burali-Forti

 Cesare Burali-Forti (13 August 1861 – 21 January 1931) was an Italian mathematician, after whom the Burali-Forti paradox is named.
+He was a prolific writer, with 200 publications.

 Biography

-Burali-Forti was born in Arezzo, and was an assistant of Giuseppe Peano in Turin from 1894 to 1896, during which time he discovered a theorem which Bertrand Russell later realised contradicted a previously proved result by Georg Cantor.
-The contradiction came to be called the Burali-Forti paradox of Cantorian set theory.
+Burali-Forti was born in Arezzo, and he obtained his degree from the University of Pisa in 1884.
+In 1886, after two years of middle-school service in Sicily, Burali-Forti won a competition to become professor of analytic and projective geometry at the military academy in Turin.
+He was an assistant of Giuseppe Peano in Turin from 1894 to 1896, during which time he discovered a theorem which Bertrand Russell later realised contradicted a previously proved result by Georg Cantor.
+The contradiction came to be known as the Burali-Forti paradox of Cantorian set theory.
 He died in Turin.

+Family

+He married Gemma Viviani on 29 October 1887 and they had a son named Umberto.